 6. Grab a Bite at the Chelsea Market

 When looking for things to do in New York City, a great option is the Chelsea Market.
 This food hall is located in the historic Meatpacking District and houses over 35 vendors selling everything from artisanal cheese to fresh seafood.
 In addition to the large variety of food, the Chelsea Historic District is full of unique things to do.
 There’s something for everyone at Chelsea Market, making it a great place to spend an afternoon eating, shopping, and exploring.

 7. New York City Food Tours

 New York City is a food lover’s paradise, with cuisine from all over the world represented in its many restaurants.
 For those who want to get a taste of everything the city has to offer, a food tour is the perfect activity.
 New York City food tours provide a chance to sample dishes from a variety of different cultures, all in one day.
-Plus, you’ll get to learn about the history and culture of each cuisine as you enjoy its delicious flavors.
+Plus, you’ll learn about each cuisine’s history and culture as you enjoy its delicious flavors.
 Whether you’re a fan of Italian food, Chinese cuisine, or good old-fashioned American fare, a New York City food tour is sure to please your palate.

 8. Take the Family to the New York Aquarium

 The New York Aquarium is one of the best family-friendly things to do in New York City.
 It is a world-renowned marine zoological park and one of the largest Aquariums in the Western Hemisphere.
 They have over 350 different species of aquatic animals for you to see.
 The 14,000-square feet Aquarium features a coral reef, walruses, penguins, seahorses, sharks, and much more.
 A visit here is an unforgettable experience for all ages.